Hussein-L-AlMadhachi/clanga/README.md

 ## Features

 * No more raw CSS
-* reusable and extensible styling with Sheets — no more copy and paste
+* reusable and extensible styling with Sheets — no more copying and pasting styles
 * Prevents you from writing styles that contradict each other as much as possible
 * Generate responsive styles programmatically using JavaScript.
 * Improve reusability and maintainability of your styles.